CrashCortez/Cohpi4/README.md

 # Cohpi4
 Instructions to install City of Heroes on pi4 Twister Os

-https://score.savecoh.com/index.php/topic,372.msg1733.html#msg1733 (I downloaded the torrent first, saves having to download later)
+https://score.savecoh.com/index.php/topic,372.msg1733.html#msg1733 You can download the torrent first, saves having to download later.
+Or penguinrocks will do it for you.

 ~~So far, I've been able to run Tequila.exe on a clean win32 Wine bottle with dotnet35 installed.
 The game patches and launches fine, but I couldn't test gameplay as the auth server is currently down.
 I can say, CoH in its final days played pretty well, so there's hope.~~